PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 \end{figure}

 ## Polygon Creation
 To create a polygon which can be saved in the database, some processing of the input data needs to be done.
-As there are three kinds of polygons, there are also three different ways to process the data received from the frontend.
+As there are three kinds of polygons, there are also three different ways of processing the data received from the frontend.
 To send a NETTopologySuite geometric object to the database, it first needs to be converted into SQLBytes.
 This is done by using a \lstinline!SqlServerBytesWriter! object to serialize the object, the implementation of which is shown in listing 2.32.

 \begin{lstlisting}[caption=Converting a Geometry object to SqlBytes, label=lst:polyfilter, language={[Sharp]C}]
     public byte[] ConvertGeometryToBytes(Geometry geometry)